SNodeC/snode.c/README.md

 The configuration can either be done via

 - the provided C++ API directly in the source code for anonymous and named instances
+- configuration files and
 - command line arguments for named instances

-- configuration files for named instances
+**Important:** Command line configuration takes precedence over configuration file configuration, which in turn takes precedence over C++ API configuration.

-Command line and configuration file configuration is available and valid for server and client instances created before calling `core::SnodeC::start()`.
-For subsequently created instances, configuration can only be done with the C++ API.
+**Important:** Command line and configuration file options are available and valid for server and client instances created before calling `core::SnodeC::start()`.
+For subsequently created instances, configuration can only be done using the C++ API.

 ## Configuration using the C++ API

-Each anonymous and named `SocketServer` and `SocketClient` instance provide an configuration object which could be obtained by calling the method `getConfig()` on the instance, which returns a reference to that configuration object.
+Each anonymous and named *SocketServer* and *SocketClient* instance provide an configuration object which could be obtained by calling the method `getConfig()` on the instance, which returns a reference to that configuration object.

 For the `EchoServer` instance from the "Quick Starting Guide" section for example the configuration object can be obtained by just using